 Sue: Her performance is a bit strange.
 It’s her eyes, I think.
 Every time she widens them, she looks like she’s being sarcastic.

-The Doctor rustles up some cyanide gas which knocks Solon out cold.
-In fact, given this is the last we ever see of Solon, the Doctor probably killed him.
+The Doctor rustles up some cyanide gas and knocks Solon out cold.

-Sue: Hang on a minute – how is this supposed to get them out of there?
-He’s just killed his only means of escape.
+Sue: Hang on a minute… How is this supposed to get them out of there?
+He just killed his only means of escape.

-Morbius is unaffected by the cyanide (he has the lungs of a Birastrop, you see) and he lumbers downstairs to face the Doctor.
-Our hero challenges the evil Time Lord to a mind-bending contest…
+Morbius is unaffected by the cyanide (he has the lungs of a Birastrop, you see) and he challenges the Doctor to a mind-bending contest.

-Sue: Oh look, they have a mind-bending machine just sitting there as well.
+Sue: And they just happen to have a mind-bending machine.
 That’s handy.

 The contest begins.

 Sue: Oh look, ex-Doctors.
-I like it when you see the ex-Doctors.
+I like it when you see ex-Doctors.